-\item \textbf{Autonomous switching decoder NN at BS}: Although our S-to-M mode uses a general encoder to solve the encoder NN switching problem when the scenario changes, e.g., when the UE moves across subregions, the BS still faces the problem of selecting the correct task-specific decoder NN.
-We further complete our S-to-M mode with GateNet as a classifier at BS to identify the task number from the encoder’s output, enabling BS to switch decoder NN autonomously without any other additional feedback information.
-The results show that the GateNet's supervised-learning performance (classification accuracy) of a simple NN can reach over 99.5\%, bringing negligible performance loss of the overall framework.
+\item \textbf{Autonomous switching decoder NN at BS}: Although our S-to-M mode uses a general encoder to solve the encoder NN switching problem when the scenario changes, the BS still faces the challenge of selecting the correct task-specific decoder NN.
+To address this, we complete our S-to-M mode with GateNet, a classifier at the BS that can identify the task number from the encoder's output and switch the decoder NN autonomously.
+The results show that the GateNet's supervised-learning performance of a simple NN is over 99.5\%, resulting in negligible performance loss to the overall framework.

 \end{itemize}